fim16418/Grid/README.md

 ### loop.sh & slurm.sh
 In order to run the benchmarks for various lattice sizes and other parameters, this bash script can be modified and executed.

+### benchmarkMDA[x].cpp
+Those benchmarks aim to test different ways of calculating the Meson Distribution Amplitude (MDA) with Grid.